 What Does the B2B Sales Funnel Look Like?

-If your B2B sales strategy is going to deliver, you’re going to need a great understanding of the B2B sales funnel.
+If your B2B sales strategy is going to deliver, you will need a great understanding of the B2B sales funnels.
 This funnel helps you plot the customer journey and understand which interventions you can make to push your customers further along the funnel.

 Here’s a look at the five key stages you’ll find in the classic sales funnel:

 At this stage of the funnel, your ideal customers have no idea what your business does.
-In some cases, these customers might not even understand why they need the solution you’re trying to offer.
+Sometimes, these customers might not even understand why they need the solution you’re trying to offer.

 During this stage, it’s important to work hard to attract the attention of your potential customers, cement yourself as an authority, and clearly communicate your value proposition.